Indoor Air Quality

 - Contaminants inside and outside the building

-Island EHS has professionals on staff who are capable of asking relevant questions and evaluating various indoor environments for particular issues related to occupants’ health and comfort.
-After discussing the particular concern, and with the assistance of various tools and instruments to assess such general parameters as temperature, relative humidity, carbon monoxide, carbon dioxide and mould, as well as other airborne contaminants, Island EHS will provide results and recommendations appropriate for the current indoor air quality concerns.
+Island EHS has professionals on staff who can evaluate various indoor environments for particular issues related to occupants’ health and comfort.
+After discussing the particular concern, and with the assistance of various tools and instruments to assess parameters such as temperature, relative humidity, carbon monoxide and carbon dioxide levels, volatile organic compounds (VOC’s), mould, fungal and allergens, Island EHS will provide results and recommendations appropriate for the current indoor air quality concerns.

 For businesses and institutional organizations, WorkSafeBC requires that indoor air quality is investigated when: “complaints are reported, occupancy in the space changes substantially, or renovations involving significant changes to the ventilation system occur.”
 (OHS Regulation, Section 4.79).
 If your business has received an air quality complaint, or if you are making changes within your building, contact us to make sure you are covered.